Durban: Air

 King Shaka International Airport services both domestic and international flights, with regularly scheduled services to Dubai, Doha, Istanbul, Harare, Manzini and Gaborone as well as eight domestic destinations.
+Ethiopian Airlines are resuming daily flights to Addis Ababa on 11 December 2026.
 The airport's position forms part of the Golden Triangle between Johannesburg and Cape Town, which is important for convenient travel and trade between these three major South African cities.
 The airport opened in May 2010.
 King Shaka International Airport handled 6.1 million passengers in 2019/2020, up 1.8 percent from 2018/2019.
 King Shaka International was constructed at La Mercy, about 36 km north of central Durban.
 All operations at Durban International Airport have been transferred to King Shaka International as of 1 May 2010, with plans for flights to Hong Kong, Singapore, Mumbai, Kigali, Luanda, Lilongwe and Nairobi.